The short answer is you absolutely do! The longer answer is, well, a bit longer and that is what we’re covering today.

 You should always make sure to have travel insurance, even if you already have health insurance.
 There are A LOT of reasons for this, including:

-Let’s look at these points in-depth to understand why travel insurance is so much more than just a smart idea.
+Let’s look at these points in-depth to understand why travel insurance coverage is so much more than just a smart idea.

 The idea behind travel insurance is to offer you a comprehensive solution to unexpected travel and medical emergencies that might occur on your trip.
 Let’s say you miss your cruise departure: missed connection coverage would cover the cost of meeting up with your cruise at the next port as well as the additional hotel nights and meals.
 Family coverage allows you to add family members to your policy so that you’re all covered in case anything happens.